dlmu-lq/java-web/README.md

 # java-web
-Web service using java without frameworks.
+Web service using java without frameworks to understand basic use about java web.